Healthy eating to lower cholesterol

 To assist in lowering cholesterol levels:

-- Enjoy foods that are high in fibre, particularly soluble fibre.
-These include fruit, vegetables, rolled oats and legumes, such as beans, lentils and chickpeas.
+- Enjoy foods that are high in fibre, particularly soluble fibre, such as fruit, vegetables, rolled oats and legumes, including beans, lentils and chickpeas (You can try simple options like our overnight oats or a comforting pumpkin and chickpea soup).

 - Limit foods high in saturated fats such as processed meats and fried foods.